emipa606/AvoidFriendlyFire/README.md

 == Targeting Overlay ==
 If you use the game’s manual targeting button (the one with the B hotkey that then shows the weapons range), you will see a red overlay that appears from the shooter to where you point the mouse (see image).
 This overlay shows the potential “fire cone” from a standard ranged weapon in the game, from the shooter to a target under the mouse (miss radius depends on weapon and shooter skill).
 Any pawn within the red overlay could potentially be hit.
 This is purely a visual aid for planning and can be disabled from the Mod Settings menu if you don’t like it.
 Note that pawns within 4 tiles of the shooter do not receive friendly fire, so the overlay does not mark them red and the mod takes this into account when deciding if a shooter should stop.
-In the example image the shooter on the top right will not shoot the pirate on the bottom left because the colonist &quot;Flip&quot; could potentially get hit.
+In the example image the shooter on the top right will not shoot the pirate on the bottom left because the colonist "Flip" could potentially get hit.

 == Animals ==